pydantic/pydantic/docs/visual_studio_code.md

 lancelot = Knight(title='Sir Lancelot', age=age_str)
 ```

-that way Pylance/Pyright and mypy will interpret the variable `age_str` as if they didn't know its type, instead of knowing it has a type of `str` when an `int` was expected (and then showing the corresponding error).
+that way Pylance and mypy will interpret the variable `age_str` as if they didn't know its type, instead of knowing it has a type of `str` when an `int` was expected (and then showing the corresponding error).

 **Pros**: errors will be ignored only for a specific value, and you will still see any additional errors for the other arguments.